GRIB – WMO General Regularly-distributed Information in Binary form¶

 This driver supports virtual I/O operations (/vsimem/, etc.)

-This paragraph lists the configuration options that can be set to alter the default behaviour of the GRIB driver.
+This paragraph lists the configuration options that can be set to alter the default behavior of the GRIB driver.

 GRIB2 write support¶